UPDATED JULY 1, 2025

 Break it down

-There’s nothing more off-putting to a website visitor than seeing long, dense walls of text.
-They’re difficult to read on a screen — especially a phone screen — and they’re hard to scan for specific information.
+There’s nothing more off-putting to a website visitor than seeing long, dense walls of text — especially when it’s justified, like this.
+This kind of format is difficult to read on a screen and makes it difficult to scan for specific information.

-You can add interest by varying the way you present your content with paragraphs, lists, call-outs, charts, pictures and diagrams.
+You can add interest to your layout by varying the way you present your content.
+This can include paragraphs, lists, charts, pictures and diagrams.

 Use relevant headings